Kurogami2134/p3rdml_modman/README.md

 ### Patch Mods

 Patch mods are basically [code mods](#code-mods) that are loaded specifically after another file, (most likely) with the intention to patch said file.
+The last 8 bytes of a code mode `FFFFFFFF00000000` should be skipped for patch modes.

     [MOD INFO]
     Name="MOD NAME"
     Files="PATCHFILE"
     Target="FILEID"
     Type="Patch"

+### Mod packs

+Mod packs are "empty" mods with multiple dependencies for the mods they should enable, mods in a mod pack may be enabled individually, but having a single toggle handle all of them should make distribution simpler.

+    [MOD INFO]
+    Name="MOD PACK NAME"
+    Type="Pack"
+    Depends="mod1;mod2;mod3

 ### Equipment Replacement